ay-lab/dcHiC/README.md

 ### Hierarchal Multiple Factor Analysis

-Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets.
-In short, it does so by performing a PCA on each individual dataset, dividing it by its first eigenvalue, then performing a global PCA on the cohort.
-HMFA is a hierarchal extension that performs this process over groupings of datasets in a hierachy. dcHiC implements HMFA for Hi-C datasets to allow for comparison of any number of groups (in a two-tiered hierarchy) and datasets.
+Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets. dcHiC uses a hierarchal form of MFA that allows for comparison of any number of groups (in a two-tiered hierarchy) and datasets.

 ### Differential Calling

-Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between the average PC values of replicates for a cell line, or groups of cell lines.
-Differential analysis can be performed in pairwise and group settings.
-By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups (or groupings, if specified)—it outputs a "differential file" with all differential regions and a "full" file with all regions/values.
+Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between Hi-C datasets in pairwise and group settings.
+By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups.
+It outputs a "differential file" with all differential regions and a "full" file with all regions/values.

 ### Visualization

 Visualization is performed through IGV.js (package igv-reports), which creates standalone HTML files with built-in genome browsers. <a href = "https://dchic-viz.imfast.io/">See examples at this link</a>.
 For more information on how to run, see the input section below.

-### Compartmental Gene Set Analysis
+### Compartmental Gene Set Analysis (cGSEA)

 To analyze the biological significance of differential compartments, dcHiC implements a pre-ranked GSEA (ranked by the -log10 of the p-values, m-distance, or dZsc).
 The gene set file should be specified by the user.

-## Input Specifications
+## Input File(s) Specifications

 The input to dcHiC are tab-delimited O/E Hi-C correlation matrices.
 Learn how to pre-process data (_.hic_, _.cool_, Hi-C Pro) on <a href = "https://github.com/ay-lab/dcHiC/wiki/Pre-Processing-Correlation-Matrices">the wiki page here</a>.
 Whatever option you choose, you should have directory structure like this before entering compartment analysis: